5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/CPU_Power_Management/Enabling_XCPM_on_Ivy_Bridge_CPUs/README.md

 **NOTE**: If you only need the **`VMM-x86_64`** board-id for fixing issues with System Updates, do the following:

-- Add the Booter Patched mentioned in the board-id VMM spoofing guide to your config
+- Add the Booter Patches mentioned in the board-id VMM spoofing guide to your config
 - Add [**RestrictEvents.kext**](https://github.com/acidanthera/RestrictEvents) to `EFI/OC/Kexts` and config.plist
 - Add boot-arg `revpatch=sbvmm`
 - Save your config and reboot.